-The Beatles--the world's most famous rock and roll band--travel from their home town of Liverpool to London to perform in a television broadcast.
+The Beatles travel to London to perform on television.
 Along the way they must rescue Paul's unconventional grandfather from various misadventures and drummer Ringo goes missing just before the crucial concert.Written by

 Jim Beaver <email@example.com>